Wall Street Analyst Downgrade Citizens Financial Group Inc [CFG]. What else is Wall St. saying

-Citizens Financial Group Inc [NYSE: CFG] gained 6.53% or 1.63 points to close at $26.58 with a heavy trading volume of 5102302 shares.
+Citizens Financial Group Inc [NYSE: CFG] slipped around -0.7 points on Tuesday, while shares priced at $26.88 at the close of the session, down -2.54%.
 The company report on November 7, 2023 at 4:15 PM that Citizens Financial Group to Participate at the Goldman Sachs U.S. Financial Services Conference.

 Citizens Financial Group, Inc. (NYSE: CFG) announced today that Chairman and Chief Executive Officer Bruce Van Saun will participate at the Goldman Sachs U.S. Financial Services Conference on Tuesday, December 5, 2023 at 10:00 am ET.